 The Ephraim-Gibraltar Airport is located at 9667 Maple Grove Road in the north central portion of the Town.
-It is jointly owned and maintained with the Village of Ephraim.
 The airport is classified as a Basic Utility-A (BU-A) airport facility indicating that the facility is designed to accommodate aircraft of less than 6,000 pounds gross weight, with approach speeds below 91 knots, and wingspans of less than 49 feet.
 Such aircraft are typically single-engine piston.
 The facility has one asphalt runway 2,700 feet long and one turf runway 2,364 feet long.
-The site has a 2,500 square foot building with five seasonal, part-time employees providing car rental, car parking, airport information, aviation fueling, and airport management services.
+The site has a 2500 square foot building with five seasonal, part-time employees providing car rental, car parking, airport information, aviation fueling, and airport management services.
 Vehicle parking facilities are available at 20 short term and 23 long-term spots.
 The site has 29 hangars and parking for 22 airplanes (14 on pavement, 8 on grass).

-There are currently 3 people on a waiting list for hangar space.
-The waitlist dropped from 20 in 2012, when the Ephraim-Gibraltar Airport Commission required a deposit, to determine serious intent for additional hangar space.
-A master plan was created for future expansion.
+There are currently 20 people on a waiting list for hangar space.
 The airport is in need of additional hangars, more short-term and long-term vehicle parking, and additional tie-down area.